Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             the path of sORF gff folder.
       --start_codon START_CODON [START_CODON ...], -ac START_CODON [START_CODON ...]
                             What kinds of start coden ATG/GTG/TTG you want to use.
+                            Default is ATG.
       --stop_codon STOP_CODON [STOP_CODON ...], -oc STOP_CODON [STOP_CODON ...]
                             What kinds of stop coden TTA/TAG/TGA you want to use.
+                            Default is TTA TAG TGA.
       --max_dist_rbs MAX_DIST_RBS, -Mr MAX_DIST_RBS
                             The maximum distance between ribosomal binding site and start codon.
 Default is 14.